[WIP]

 Technologies: AWS, Pulumi, serverless, React, LLMs

-My Protege was an AI platform that I built and ran from 2021-2024 that allowed experts in any field to train a chatbot through a normal conversation—no document ingestion required.
+My Protege was an web-based AI platform that I built and ran from 2021-2024 with my co-founder.
+Its unique offering was that it allowed anyone to train an AI-powered chatbot through a normal conversation, no document ingestion required.
+This trained chatbot could then be shared with others.

-I built all of the tech, from the infrastructure, to the backend, to the multiple frontends, as well as the internal libraries to handle the proprietary knowledge-graph database, and the fast CI/CD deployment system.
+I built all of the tech, from the infrastructure, to the backend, to the multiple frontends (one for my customers, and one for their customers), as well as the internal libraries to handle the proprietary knowledge-graph database, and the fast CI/CD deployment system.

 Ultimately the project did not grow to a sustainable business, but it was an invaluable learning experience in managing all aspects of the tech.